-In January and February 2025, six planets will form a giant arc in the evening sky: Mars, Jupiter, Uranus, Venus, Neptune, and Saturn.
-At the end of February, Mercury will join the fun, replacing Saturn.
-Here’s your guide to the Planet Parade 2025, including suggested dates, directions, and frequently asked questions, courtesy of expert astronomer
+In August 2025, six planets and the Moon will form a giant arc in the sky before sunrise: Mercury, Venus, Jupiter, the Moon, Uranus, Saturn, and Neptune.
+Here’s your guide to Planet Parade 2025, “Summer Edition,” including recommended dates, directions, and frequently asked questions, courtesy of expert astronomer Dean Regas.
+If you don’t already have

 Are you ready for the Parade of Planets 2024!?
 Early-risers, keep your eyes peeled for Jupiter, Uranus, Mars, Neptune, Saturn, and even the dwarf planet Pluto which will be in the sky at the same time before sunrise from June 24-July 4, 2024.
 Also, you’ll be able to watch the Moon pass by each planet